Miranda-Tang/Mini-Canvas-A-Course-Management-Tool/README.md

 - Entering students' grades of each course;
 - Visualizing each student's grades in a dashboard.

-The target is to be able to combine course information and student data for a "full picture" of the course and its activity.
+The target is to be able to combine course information and student data for a **full picture** of the course and its activity.
 Through this project I expect to discover valuable connections between CS and my previous studies in the field of education.

 ## 🚀 User Stories